jessicabyrne/crypto-conversion/DOC.md

 3. Choosing between  https://pro-api.coinmarketcap.com/v1/cryptocurrency/listings/latest and https://pro-api.coinmarketcap.com/v1/cryptocurrency/quotes/latest

 The first would be best for caching and then sorting based on user input.
 The second is best if we put off caching for now as it's a small sample app with few users and requests.

+4. Typing out more of the app

+5. Unit testing